RFLAMBDA/tutorial_branch_approval/README.md

     git branch -v

-You should see something like this (example name: darlene)
+You should see something like this (example [NAME]: darlene)

 ![image](./imgs/new_branch_init.png)

 ## Task 2: Make the change on code

-Now your are ready to make some changes on your code
+Now you are ready to make some changes on your code

 First, make the designated change on your code following the instruction in *code.c*